scottlaird/netbox2dns/README.md

 ## Use

-Short version: run `netbox2dns diff`, followed by `netbox2dns push` if the diff looks acceptable.
+Short version: create a configuration file (see previous section), then run `netbox2dns diff`, followed by `netbox2dns push` if the diff looks acceptable.

 Upon startup, netbox2dns will fetch all IP Address records from Netbox *and* all A/AAAA/PTR records from the listed zones.  netbox2dns